Windhoek, Namibia

 Food Customs and Dining Etiquette:

-- Inform restaurant staff about your dietary restrictions or food allergies when ordering.
+- Communication: Inform restaurant staff about any dietary restrictions or food allergies to ensure they can accommodate your needs.

 Learn more about Windhoek